Following the tragic fire at Grenfell Tower in Kensington, London, we’ve spoken to a number of customers who contacted us for advice and reassurance.

 If the fire is somewhere else in the building, it will usually be safe for you stay in your flat with the front door closed for up to an hour while the emergency services tackle the fire and/or evacuate people safely.
 If there is a need to evacuate, the fire service will supervise this.

-The use of a ‘stay put’ policy is common in purpose-built flats and is based on fire service advice.
+The use of a ‘stay put’ policy is common in purpose-built flats and is based on the design and construction of the building.
 It is verified by our fire risk assessors who make sure we’re doing everything we need to in order to keep you safe.